TAI CHI 1

 Read time 4 minutes

-Rachit: – I felt great practicing graceful Tai chi moves, which I found helpful in maintaining where I was in terms of my health and, coming to terms with my situation.
+It felt great practicing some graceful Tai Chi moves.
+I found it extremely helpful in maintaining my health condition.
 However, I could not continue it for long as my body was not sufficiently strong enough to withstand the moves.
-Despite realizing its benefits, I could not find any nearby expert who could physically observe and correct my moves.

-T’ai Chi can reinstate the flow of chi.
+Tai Chi can reinstate the flow of chi.
 Put simply, chi is that which gives life.
 In terms of the body, chi is that which differentiates a corpse from a live human being.
 To use a Biblical reference, it is that which God breathed into the dust to produce Adam.
 It is the life energy that people hold on to when they think they are dying.
-A strong life force makes a human being totally alive, alert, and present, a weak life force results in sluggishness and fatigue.
+A strong life force makes a human being alive, alert, and present.
+A weak life force results in sluggishness and fatigue.
 A strong man is one with strong lungs and a weak man is one with weak lungs, according to a Chinese saying.

-The concept of chi extends beyond the physical body, to the subtle energies that activate all human functions, including emotions and thought.
+The concept of chi extends beyond the physical body, to the subtle energies.
+These energies are known to activate all human functions, including emotions and thought.
 Unbalanced chi causes you to become emotionally agitated and distressed.
 Balanced chi causes your emotions to become smooth and more satisfying.
-From the perspective of thought, when your mental chi becomes more refined, it enhances your creativity at all levels, including art, business, relationships, and child-rearing.
-Spiritual chi makes it more possible for us to personally enter into higher states of consciousness which lie at the heart of the religious experience.
+From the perspective of thought, when your mental chi becomes more refined, it enhances your creativity at all levels.
+Including art, business, relationships, and child-rearing.
+Spiritual chi makes it more possible for us to personally enter into higher states of consciousness.
+It lies at the heart of the religious experience.

 “Sensei Desai’s T’ai Chi movements are more potent than pretty.” – Time Out, Mumbai